mesos/mesos-go/README.md

 - GNU Make

 ## Build Instructions
-The following instructions is to build the code from a github pull.
-The code resides in branch labeled `pure` and uses the `GoDep` project for dependency management.
+The following instructions is to build the code from `github`.
+For now, the code resides in a branch labeled `pure` and must be pulled down using `git` as shown below.
+Also, the project uses the `GoDep` for dependency management.
 ```
 $ cd <go-workspace>/src/
 $ mkdir -p github.com/mesos